Community Climate Action Fund

 • Groups applying for up to 10K of funds do not have to be a registered charity but are required to show good finance records and a verification of bank account with more than one signatory.

-• Applicants must try and utilise local Lower Hutt businesses and services where can be, for resources, materials, and support they require.
+• Applicants must try and utilise local Lower Hutt businesses and services where possible for required resources, materials, and support.

 Available funding